carlgieringer/sophistree/packages/browser-extension/docs/Features.md

 Guidelines for excerpt creation from already open tabs:

-- The user must open the sidebar and activate a map first.
+- The user must open the side panel and activate a map first.

 ## Collaborative editing